Dhia-dbh/ATM-application-Java-Card/README.md

 Please review the last section "Rapport Projet - DhiaAndElKamelCo" to get an idea of how the project functions and some code review.

-For further questions please contact me on my email dhiabenhamouda2002@gmail.com with "ATM-application-Java-Card | (Your question summary)" as email object
+For further questions please contact me on my email dhiabenhamouda2002@gmail.com or my partner's email elkamelyy@gmail.com with "ATM-application-Java-Card | (Your question summary)" as email object

 !
 Thank you for your support !